gravityemperor/bachatdost/wp-content/plugins/iubenda-cookie-law-solution/readme.txt

 6. IAB Transparency and consent framework integrated.

 == Changelog ==

+= 2.5.5 =
+* Disable CS on Divi builder page

+= 2.5.4 =
+* Cast preferences field into boolean in WPForms.
+* Fix preference field not saved in CF7.
+* Integrate with Germanized for WooCommerce in ConS.
+* Allow only the mapped forms in ConS.
+* Allow mapping the ConS forms without specifying the preferences field.

 = 2.5.3 =
 * Fix sub sub domain of generated AMP file.